Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 ## Installation Insructions
 - Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
-- Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js) or [GreasyFork](), Github is recommended since it might have a newer update than GreasyFork.
+- Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js).
 - If you see the script on TamperMonkey, it means you did it correctly.
 Congrats!
 - *If you don't see the script then try to redo the Installation process*